MSiam/Few-Shot-Learning/readme.md

 ### View-Manifold Learning

 The previous approaches does not address the different viewpoints that can be available for the novel objects being learned.
 However in HRI setting you have the different viewpoints for the learned objects available.
-A very similar approach to the above but is specificaly designed to handle this [7].
+A very similar approach to the triplet network above but is specificaly designed to handle the learning of different views is [7].
 They design a triplet network, with a cosine distance function between X1 and X2 vectors as:

 <div><img src="cos.png" width="45%" class="img-responsive" alt=""> </div>

-A triplet loss similar to the above but using cosine distance is used.
+A triplet loss similar to the above but with the cosine distance is used.
 Their experiments are done on 3D Models from ShapeNet dataset to incorporate different viewpoints for the learned objects.

 <div align="center"><img src="view_manifold.png" width="80%" class="img-responsive" alt=""> </div>

 ### Matching Networks

-On the same line of metric learning based methods, matching networks tries to learn an end-to-end differentiable nearest neighbour [8].
+On the same line of metric learning methods, matching networks tries to learn an end-to-end differentiable nearest neighbour [8].
 It is based on this attention kernel:

 <div><img src="attkernel.png" width="25%" class="img-responsive" alt=""> </div>

-Where the possible class labels y are weighted with the a, which determines how much two samples x, x^hat are close.
+Where the possible class labels y are weighted with a, which determines how much two samples x, x^hat are close.
 This a is computed as the softmax of the cosine distance between the two sample embeddings.

 <div><img src="attention.png" width="60%" class="img-responsive" alt=""> </div>

-f and g are the embeddings of both the test and training samples respectively.
+f and g are the embeddings of both the test query and the training samples respectively.
 The training samples embedding is based on a bidirectional LSTM that learns the embedding in the support set context, where the support set is the set of few labeled samples.
-The test sample embedding f is based on LSTM with attention.
+The test/query sample embedding f is based on LSTM with attention.

 <div align="center"><img src="matchnets.png" width="50%" class="img-responsive" alt=""> </div>